JuliaAI/MLJTuning.jl/README.md

 - A *tuning strategy* is an instance of some subtype `S <:
   TuningStrategy`, the name `S` (e.g., `Grid`) indicating the tuning algorithm to be applied.
-The fields of the tuning strategy - called *hyperparameters* - are those tuning parameters specific to the strategy that **do not refer to specific models or specific model hyperparameters**.
+The fields of the tuning strategy - called *tuning hyperparameters* - are those tuning parameters specific to the strategy that **do not refer to specific models or specific model hyperparameters**.
 So, for example, a default resolution to be used in a grid search is a hyperparameter of `Grid`, but the resolution